Jon Hinson: Early life

-Born in Tylertown in Walthall County in southwestern Mississippi, Hinson attended public schools.
+Hinson was born in Tylertown, Mississippi, in 1942.
+He was the son of Clifton Ford Hinson and Lyndell Newman.
 In 1959, he worked as a page for Democratic U. S. representative John Bell Williams, who subsequently became governor of Mississippi in 1968.

-Hinson graduated from the University of Mississippi at Oxford in 1964, and joined the United States Marine Corps Reserve, in which he served until 1970.
+Hinson graduated from the University of Mississippi in 1964 and joined the United States Marine Corps Reserve, in which he served until 1970.

 Career

 Hinson worked on the U.S. House staff as a doorman in 1967, and then served on the staffs of representatives Charles H. Griffin, a Democrat, and Thad Cochran, a Republican.
 In 1978, Cochran ran successfully for the United States Senate, and Hinson was elected to succeed Cochran in the House.
 With 51.6 percent of the vote, Hinson defeated the Democrat John H. Stennis, the son of U.S. senator John C. Stennis, who finished with 26.4 percent of the vote.
 The remaining ballots were cast for independent candidates.